Law Firms: To avoid Malpractice Claims, Remember that Tennessee Judgments Expire in Ten Years

 Everybody knows that, in Tennessee General Sessions Courts, you have a right to file a de novo appeal in ten days.
 But, lawyers sometimes scratch their heads on how to count ten days.
 Is it business days?
 Is it calendar days?

 Tenn.
-Code Ann. § 27-5-101 provides the Answer:
+Code Ann. § 27-5-101 may provide the Answer:

 Any person dissatisfied with the judgment of a recorder or other officer of a municipality charged with the conduct of trials, in a civil action, may, within ten (10) entire days thereafter, Sundays exclusive, appeal to the next term of circuit court.